mgoeker/table2itol/README.md

 * A recent version of [R](https://cran.r-project.org/).
 * The [optparse](https://CRAN.R-project.org/package=optparse) package for R.
+* The [plotrix](https://CRAN.R-project.org/package=plotrix) package for R if you want to generate branch annotations from continuous numeric data.
 * The [readxl](https://CRAN.R-project.org/package=readxl) package for R if you want to apply the script to Microsoft Excel files.
 * The [readODS](https://CRAN.R-project.org/package=readODS) package for R if